 Added by Rich Mueller on June 23, 2012 at 4:12pm — No Comments

 If anyone is interested, please check out the information provided below regarding a huge event by the CHAMP Bonecrusher Smith.
 I was requested by the Champ to spread the word on "The Main Event".
 I am planning on attending and the event is from August 31st to September 2nd near Myrtle Beach, SC.
 I am still working out the details.
 If anyone from Michigan near Macomb County would like to go with, please let me know by email, etc and we can try to work out those details.
 Please check out the…Continue

 Added by Andrew Walker on June 18, 2012 at 9:13pm — No Comments

 Sports Collectors Daily and The Unopened Pack Guy announce the launch of a new e-book that will have collectors and fans with some fresh summer reading material.
-This is the book that will help you remember why you collect baseball cards… or what your…Continue
+This is the book that will help you remember why you collect baseball cards… or what your collection is missing. …Continue

 Added by Rich Mueller on June 8, 2012 at 11:26pm — No Comments